 Tobacco, Poor Diet, Medical Errors Part of the List

-If you would like more information about injuries stemming from the negligent act of another, contact Washington, D.C. personal injury lawyer Roger C. Johnson of McKenney, Johnson, DePaolis, & Lightfoot L.L.P.
+If you would like more information about injuries stemming from the negligent act of another, contact Washington, D.C. personal injury lawyer Roger C. Johnson of McKenney, Johnson, DePaolis L.L.P.

 Victims of accidents and the negligent acts of others play an important role in ensuring that these incidents occur less in the future.
-Workers injured in the who pursue their rights can ensure better training and a safer work place for future employees.
+Injured workers who pursue their rights can ensure better training and a safer work place for future employees.
 Medical patients can prevent doctors from making similar mistakes or oversights on future patients.
 People injured in car accidents can send a message that distracted driving and putting others at peril is not acceptable.

 In an effort to reduce the numbers of preventable deaths in the District, the DC Department of Health released a study of the top preventable causes of death in DC.
 Preventable deaths made up just shy of 50% of all deaths in DC.
 The two leading causes were tobacco (16.6%) and poor diet and physical inactivity (15.1%).
 Other causes were alcohol consumption (2.9%), firearms (2.7%), medical errors (2.7%), motor vehicles (0.6%), and lack of insurance (0.6%).